 Parents calling the authorities to have their kids arrested is entirely off.
 Sending their most precious child away to jail is something most parents would never do.
-However, such violent incidents are already taking their toll.
+However, such violent incidents are already taking its toll.
 With what the teens are capable of doing these days, it’s not a wonder if they’ll become criminals when they grow older.

 It is never easy, but your kid’s destructive behavior has reached the limits.
 Soon enough, he will put other people’s lives at risk if you don’t do something about it.
 Well, some parents did the unbearable.
 Below are stories of families who called the police and had their child arrested.